CESNET/SecurityCloudGUI/README.md

 Following features are expected to be implemented in the future:

 * shadow profiles
-* channel selection in fdistdump querries (currently the selection has no effect)
+* channel selection in fdistdump queries (currently the selection has no effect)
 * user control and profile restriction